-The great thing about a trip to Madrid is that many of its best attractions are within walking distance of each other.
-The Museo del Prado, Reina Sofia National Museum and Art Centre and the Thyssen-Bornemisza Museum of Art are in the ‘museum triangle’ along the Paseo del Prado.
+The great thing you’ll discover when you travel to Madrid is that many of its best attractions are within walking distance of each other.
+You can visit the Museo del Prado, Reina Sofia National Museum and the Thyssen-Bornemisza Museum of Art along the Paseo del Prado.
 Also next to these is the great El Retiro Park, with gardens, restaurants and fountains.